MIGHTY NINETY

 26 November 1944

-USS ASTORIA CL-90 entered the lagoon at Ulithi anchorage and reported for duty.
+USS Astoria CL-90 entered the lagoon at Ulithi anchorage and reported for duty.

 From the Mighty Ninety cruise book: